Henrico weighing civilian police review panel proposal as General Assembly considers legislation for all localities

 He said the countless videos on social media and news reports about police killing, harming or harassing Black people have made him feel worse.
 He worries about what could happen to his teenage son and godson who are about to be old enough to drive.

-In a Brookland town hall meeting hosted by Supervisor Dan Schmitt on Thursday, Henrico NAACP President Raiford Beasley said there's near unanimous consent in the local Black community that the county should create a civilian review board.
+In a Brookland District town hall meeting hosted by Schmitt on Thursday, Henrico NAACP President Raiford Beasley said there’s near unanimous consent in the local Black community that the county should create a civilian review board.

 “To ignore this, I think, would raise some concerns about how they feel they fit into this county,” he said.

-Even before the recent social unrest, several localities in Virginia and around the country have created civilian review boards.
-While several communities are now considering the option or have passed resolutions to initiate their creation, such as Richmond, a bill sponsored by Del.
-Charniele Herring would require all localities to create civilian review panels by July 1, 2021.
+Even before the recent social unrest, several localities in Virginia and across the country had created civilian review boards.
+While several communities are now considering the option or have passed resolutions to initiate their creation, such as Richmond, a bill sponsored by House Majority Leader Charniele Herring, D-Alexandria, would require all localities to create civilian review panels by July 1, 2021.

-In the Senate, a bill proposed by Sen. Ghazala Hashmi, D-Chesterfield, and Sen. Jennifer McClellan, D-Richmond, would grant localities explicit authority to create civilian oversight boards that, among other things, can conduct independent investigations and making binding disciplinary determinations in cases of serious police wrongdoing.
+In the Senate, a bill proposed by Sens.
+Ghazala Hashmi, D-Chesterfield, and Jennifer McClellan, D-Richmond, would grant localities explicit authority to create civilian oversight boards that, among other things, can conduct independent investigations and make binding disciplinary determinations in cases of serious police wrongdoing.

 Harris said the recent protests and unrest have inspired men like him to speak out.
 He said he hopes that the creation of a civilian review board in Henrico could improve relations, create more transparency and raise accountability for officers.